The High Field Town House Edgbaston, a Georgian heritage boutique hotel set back from Highfield Road in Birmingham's leafy residential quarter

 The Radical Truth

-The High Field Town House sits in one of Birmingham's most quietly impressive residential pockets, a stretch of Highfield Road in Edgbaston where Georgian and Victorian architecture dominates and the city centre noise feels genuinely distant.
-This is not a hotel for people who want to be in the thick of Birmingham.
-It is a hotel for people who want to escape it, while remaining connected to it.
+The High Field Town House is a converted Victorian villa tucked into one of Birmingham's most handsome residential pockets, sitting south-west of the city centre in Edgbaston.
+This is not a hotel for people who want to be at the heart of the action.
+It is a hotel for people who want to escape it, cleanly and completely, without actually leaving the city.

 Who is this hotel for?